luoriloutai/HttpUtility/README.md

 var ret = await resp.Content.ReadAsAsync<object>();

 ## Post multipart content
-1.This method using for upload local file with web input element.In this case that we can't get the path of uploading file:
+1.This method is used for upload local file with web input element.In this case that we can't get the path of uploading file:

 // assuming there are files had been uploaded
 var files = HttpContext.Current.Request.Files;